 Editing Text-based files:

-My favorite is VIM, so to try it out simply type
+My favorite is VIM, so to try it out type

 vim into the

-command line to create a new file and lets go.
+command line to open it and lets go.
 Notice that typing isn't

 changing anything? yeah, vim has input mode and command mode, and you start in